Aladdin (1992 Disney film): Plot

-Jafar, a sorcerer and the royal vizier of the fictional Middle Eastern city of Agrabah, seeks a magic lamp hidden within the Cave of Wonders that only "the diamond in the rough" can retrieve, which turn out to be a young kind-hearted street urchin named Aladdin, daily taking food alongside his pet monkey, Abu.
-Meanwhile, Princess Jasmine is unsatisfied with her sheltered life in the palace, so she escapes and encounters Aladdin.
-As a bond between Aladdin and Jasmine develops, Jafar has the palace guards capture and imprison Aladdin, who learns Jasmine's identity.
-Jasmine demands that Jafar release Aladdin, but he instead says that Aladdin has already been beheaded.
+Jafar, a sorcerer and the royal vizier of the fictional Middle Eastern city of Agrabah, seeks a magic lamp hidden within the Cave of Wonders that only "the diamond in the rough" can retrieve.
+Meanwhile, Princess Jasmine is unsatisfied with her sheltered life in the palace, so she escapes in disguise and encounters a young kind-hearted street urchin named Aladdin, who steals bread daily alongside his pet monkey Abu.
+Aladdin rescues Jasmine from an altercation in the marketplace and the two develop a bond, but Jafar has the palace guards capture and imprison Aladdin, who learns Jasmine's identity.
+Jasmine demands that Jafar release Aladdin, but he lies that Aladdin has already been beheaded.

-Jafar, disguised as an elderly beggar, frees Aladdin and Abu and orders them to retrieve the lamp from the cave.
+Understanding Aladdin to be the "diamond in the rough", Jafar disguises himself as an elderly beggar, frees Aladdin and Abu and orders them to retrieve the lamp from the cave.
 The cave's guardian grants Aladdin entry, but warns him to touch only the lamp.
 Aladdin finds both the lamp and a flying magic carpet inside, but Abu grabs a large jewel and triggers a cave-in.
-They flee to the entrance and give the lamp to Jafar, who throws the pair into the cave.
+They flee to the entrance and give the lamp to Jafar, who attempts to kill Aladdin, but throws the pair into the cave after Abu bites his hand.
 While trapped underground, Abu reveals to Aladdin that he stole the lamp back.
 Aladdin rubs the lamp, from which the Genie emerges.
 The Genie grants Aladdin three wishes, although Aladdin tricks him into freeing them from the cave without using a wish.
 Upon learning the Genie's desire to be released from servitude, Aladdin promises to use his last wish to free him.
 To woo Jasmine, Aladdin uses his first wish to become a prince.